 This table will tell you which fare class each airline will allow you to upgrade.

-Just like with KrisFlyer, double upgrades are not allowed.
-You will only be able to upgrade from economy to business if the flight you’re on does not have premium economy.
+Unlike KrisFlyer, double upgrades are not allowed.
+You will only be able to upgrade from Economy to Business if the flight you’re on does not have Premium Economy.

 |Which fare classes you upgrade...|

 |Economy to Premium Economy||Premium Economy to Business||Economy to Business||Business to First|

 |Cathay Pacific||Y, B, H, K, M, L, V||W, R|

 Y, B, H, K, M, L, V

 J, C, D, I